When choosing products to clean your home, you want something that will get rid of the gunk and grime, but will also keep your family safe.

-Vinegar's mildly acidic nature dissolves dirt, soap scum, and hard water deposits, and can be used for anything from cleaning hardwood floors and eliminating mildew to replacing fabric softeners.
-Really.
-Add white vinegar to your wash instead of buying fabric softeners: it neutralizes the pH of laundry cleaners.
-And, no, your clothes won’t smell like vinegar.
-The smell disappears as the vinegar evaporates.
+The mildly acidic nature of this handy cleaning product dissolves dirt, soap scum and hard water deposits.
+It can be used for anything from cleaning hardwood floors and eliminating mildew to replacing fabric softeners.
+Just add about 1/2 cup of white vinegar to the final rinse cycle: It neutralizes the pH of laundry cleaners without giving your clothes a vinegary smell.
 In fact, vinegar is a natural deodorizer, absorbing odors instead of covering them up.
-A vinegar-and-water spray can clean countertops, ovens and toilets and is a good glass cleaner.
+A vinegar-and-water spray can clean countertops, ovens and toilets and is a good glass cleaner, too.

-Lemon oil is used in many commercial products because of its great cleaning properties.
-Lemons have effective antibacterial qualities, a great smell, and can dissolve all sorts of grime.
-Try a mix of lemon and salt to clean chopping boards.
-(I sprinkle salt on the boards and scrub them down with leftover lemon halves.)
+Lemon oil is used in many commercial products because of its effective cleaning properties.
+Lemons also have antibacterial qualities, a great smell, and can dissolve all sorts of grime.
+They're particularly effective when mixed with salt.
+Try sprinkling salt on chopping boards, then scrubbing them down with leftover lemon halves.

 Rodale's suggests a mixture of 2 tablespoons lemon juice, 10 drops lemon oil and a few drops of olive oil for a great dusting spray.
 Lemon juice plus table salt is also a great brass cleaner.